 Second, based on recent phenomenological anthropology (Karhulahti 2020), interview studies (Himmelstein, Liu & Shapiro 2021; Siutila & Karhulahti 2021), and qualitative online discussion analyses (Kou & Gui 2020) that have found highly involved competitive videogame players to consider gaming meaningful to them—often manifested by commitment to self-development and perceived social value in the game (see also García-Lanzo & Chamarro 2018)—we expect these elements to surface in the experiences of esports-playing participants.
 To further clarify the manifestations of these meanings: by self-development we mean activities, attitudes, and behaviors that aim at improving or progressing oneself as a player or participant in the game, and by perceived social value we mean gaming constituting a meaningful part of one’s social identity, feelings of belonging, or social need satisfaction in general.
 If other types of self-development or social values emerge in the data, we report such findings explicitly.

-Although the literature on gaming disorder is more limited in this regard, at least one interview study (Shi et al. 2019) has suggested similar meaningfulness to be part of those who meet the DSM5 criteria for ‘internet gaming disorder’.
+Although the literature on gaming disorder is more limited in this regard, at least one interview study (Shi et al. 2019) has suggested similar meaningfulness to be found by those who meet the DSM5 criteria for ‘internet gaming disorder’.
 Hence, we expect the above elements also to be present in treatment-seekers’ experiences.
-However, because gaming disorder is conceptually based on significant clinical impairment and distress due to gaming, including social difficulties, we expect these meanings to produce significant life conflicts for the treatment-seeking players (see also Götzenbrucker & Köhl 2009; King & Delfabbro 2009; Karlsen 2013; Domahidi & Quandt 2015; Snodgrass, et al. 2018).
+Because gaming disorder is conceptually based on significant clinical impairment and distress due to gaming, including social difficulties, we also expect significant life conflicts for the treatment-seeking players (see also Götzenbrucker & Köhl 2009; King & Delfabbro 2009; Karlsen 2013; Domahidi & Quandt 2015; Snodgrass, et al. 2018).

-QH2: We expect the esports gaming participants (self-reporting no gaming-related health problems) and the participants with related health problems (as defined by treatment-seeking) to find gaming meaningful to their lives, as expressed by pursued self-development in their games as well as the social value given to it—but only the latter to experience significant life conflicts because that meaningful behavior clashes with their other key values.
+QH2: We expect the esports gaming participants (self-reporting no gaming-related health problems) and the participants with related health problems (as defined by treatment-seeking) to find gaming meaningful to their lives, as expressed by pursued self-development in their games as well as the social value given to it—but only the latter to experience significant life conflicts.

 For the second outcome (Study 2), we ask another nonconfirmatory research question regarding phenomenological development in time.
-Due to the difficulties and expenses of longitudinal research, temporal changes such as cyclicity and episodic play patterns have been studied relatively little and remain a topic of debate (e.g., Dullur & Starcevic 2018).
+Due to the difficulties and expenses of longitudinal research, temporal changes such as cyclicity and episodic play patterns have been studied relatively little among treatment-seekers and competitive players, and remain topics of debate (e.g., Dullur & Starcevic 2018; see Lobel et al. 2017).
 The second research question asks:

-RQ2: How do the experiences and meanings of playing videogames—shaped by the individuals’ diverse types of sociocultural contexts—evolve in those with related health problems (as defined by treatment-seeking) and those who play esports games several hours per day (while self-reporting no health problems)?
+RQ2: How do the experiences and meanings of playing videogames—shaped by the individuals’ diverse types of sociocultural contexts—evolve in those with related health problems (as defined by treatment-seeking) and those who play esports games several hours per day (while self-reporting no related health problems)?

 Some previous longitudinal research regarding the stability of gaming-related health problems have been carried out over the years.
 Three studies (Colder Carras 2015; Mihara & Higuchi 2017; Richard et al. 2020) that review such findings report the results to be diverse, and gaming problems to persist in survey studies with up to an 84% stability rate over two years.
 However, high-powered studies seem to imply that many such health problems are cyclical and do not continue for 12 months, which is the time suggested for a gaming disorder diagnosis to be assigned by the WHO (e.g., Strittmatter et al. 2016; Thege et al. 2015; Weinstein et al. 2017).
 Although other longitudinal findings likewise indicate gaming to be an evolving activity in people’s lives (e.g., Götzenbrucker & Köhl 2009; Karlsen 2013; Karhulahti 2020), such changes often take longer than 12 months to surface.
 Therefore, we set the following qualitative hypothesis.